Ukraine talks yield no breakthrough as Russians close in

 Across Ukraine, meanwhile, terrified families huddled overnight in shelters, basements or corridors.

-“I sit and pray for these negotiations to end successfully, so that they reach an agreement to end the slaughter, and so there is no more war,” said Alexandra Mikhailova, weeping as she clutched her cat in a makeshift shelter in the strategic southeastern port city of Mariupol.
-Around her, parents sought to console children and keep them warm.
+“I sit and pray for these negotiations to end successfully, so that they reach an agreement to end the slaughter,” said Alexandra Mikhailova, weeping as she clutched her cat in a makeshift shelter in Mariupol.
+Around her, parents tried to console children and keep them warm.

 The U.N. human rights chief said at least 102 civilians have been killed and hundreds wounded in more than four days of fighting — warning that figure is probably a vast undercount — and Ukraine’s president said at least 16 children were among the dead.

-More than a half-million people have fled the country since the invasion, another U.N. official said, with many of them going to Poland, Romania and Hungary.
-And millions have left their homes.
+More than a half-million people have fled the country since the invasion, another U.N. official said, many of them going to Poland, Romania and Hungary.

-Among the refugees in Hungary was Maria Pavlushko, 24, an information technology project manager from Zhytomyr, a city around 100 kilometers (60 miles) west of Kyiv.
+Among the refugees in Hungary was Maria Pavlushko, 24, an information technology project manager from a city west of Kyiv.
 She said her father stayed behind to fight the Russians.

-“I am proud about him,” she said.
-“A lot of my friends, a lot of young boys are going ... to kill" Russian soldiers.
+“I am proud about him,” she said, adding that many of her friends were planning to fight too.

-In Poland, Natalia Pivniuk, a young Ukrainian refugee from the western city of Lviv, described people crowding and pushing to get on the train out of Ukraine, which she said was “very scary, and dangerous physically and dangerous mentally.”
+In Poland, Natalia Pivniuk, a young Ukrainian refugee from the western city of Lviv, described people crowding and pushing to get on the train out of Ukraine, which she said was “very scary and dangerous physically."

 The negotiators at Monday's talks met at a long table with the blue-and-yellow Ukrainian flag on one side and the Russian tricolor on the other.

-But while Ukraine sent its defense minister and other top officials, the Russian delegation was led by Putin’s adviser on culture — an unlikely envoy for ending the war and perhaps a sign of how seriously Moscow views the talks.
+But while Ukraine sent its defense minister and other top officials, the Russian delegation was led by Putin’s adviser on culture — an unlikely envoy for ending a war and perhaps a sign of how seriously Moscow took the talks.

 It wasn’t immediately clear what Putin is seeking in the talks, or from the war itself, though Western officials believe he wants to overthrow Ukraine’s government and replace it with a regime of his own, reviving Moscow’s Cold War-era influence.

 Also, the 193-nation U.N.
-General Assembly opened its first emergency session in decades in order to deal with the Ukraine invasion, with Assembly President Abdulla Shahid calling for an immediate cease-fire, maximum restraint by all parties and "a full return to diplomacy and dialogue.”
+General Assembly opened its first emergency session in decades, with Assembly President Abdulla Shahid calling for an immediate cease-fire in Ukraine and "a full return to diplomacy and dialogue.”

-In other fighting, strategic ports in the country’s south came under assault from Russian forces.
-Mariupol, on the Sea of Azov, is “hanging on,” said Zelenskyy adviser Oleksiy Arestovich.
-An oil depot was reported bombed in the eastern city of Sumy.
-Ukrainian protesters demonstrated against encroaching Russian troops in the port of Berdyansk.

 In a war being waged both on the ground and online, cyberattacks hit Ukrainian embassies around the world, and Russian media.

 At this stage, Ukraine is many years away from reaching the standards for achieving EU membership.
-An addition to the 27-nation bloc must be approved unanimously.
+Any addition to the 27-nation bloc must be approved unanimously by its members, and Ukraine's deep-seated corruption could make it hard for the country to win acceptance.

-Overall, the consensus has been that Ukraine’s deep-seated corruption could make it hard for the country to win EU acceptance.
-Still, in an interview with Euronews on Sunday, EU Commission chief Ursula von der Leyen said, “We want them in the European Union.”
+Still, in an interview with Euronews on Sunday, EU Commission chief Ursula von der Leyen said: “We want them in the European Union.”

 Isachenkov and Litvinova reported from Moscow.
-Ellen Knickmeyer, Eric Tucker, Robert Burns and Hope Yen in Washington; James LaPorta in Miami; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Mstyslav Chernov and Nic Dumitrache in Mariupol, Ukraine; Lorne Cook in Brussels; and other AP journalists from around the world contributed to this report.
+Robert Burns in Washington; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Lorne Cook in Brussels; and other AP journalists from around the world contributed to this report.

 Follow the AP's coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine